dgaydukov/cert-ocpjp11/files/ocpjp11.md

 ###### Nested Types
 Classes, interfaces, enums, can be declared inside classes and have modifiers.
-Nested classes can be of 2 types
+Nested classes can be of 2 types:
-1. Static nested classes (called just static classes) - those delcared with `static` keyword
+* static nested classes (called just static classes) - those declared with `static` keyword
-2. Instance nested classes (called just inner classes) - those declared without `static` keyword
+* instance nested classes (called just inner classes) - those declared without `static` keyword

 By default java expects every class to have it's own file and be declared `public` there.
 But you can declare many classes in single file (but only one that matches filename can be public).
 When you compile file with public class and it includes inner classes, java compile them into separate files.